mi544/reading-list/README.md

 ---

-The app is currently deployed to an EC2 AWS VPS with Nginx statically serving both front-end and back-end.
+The app is currently deployed to an EC2 AWS VPS with Nginx serving both front-end (static files) and back-end (Laravel - PHP).
 All config files can be found in `/nginx` directory.

 ## Usage